Cops & Robbersons: Production

 The script for Cops & Robbersons was written on spec by Bernie Somers which Channel Productions purchased in August 1992.

+Filming began in March 1993 and continued through May of that year.

+Release

+The film was theatrically released on April 15, 1994.
+A home video release followed on November 16, 1994.

 Reception

 Cops & Robbersons received generally negative reviews.
 On Rotten Tomatoes, it has an approval rating of 18% based on 22 reviews, with an average rating of 3.5/10.

 Roger Ebert gave the film two out of four stars, referring to it as "one more variation on the FOW movie, so called because the plot involves a Fish Out of the Water".
 He singled out a scene in which Chevy Chase's character Norman Robberson smuggles police officers into his home and snatches a cat from his wife Helen (Dianne Wiest), commenting:

 Funny?
 Yes?
 No?
 Lucille Ball could pull off moments like that, because you could almost believe she was that desperate, and scatter-brained.
 Desi Arnaz could almost be fooled by such a moment, because Lucy always had him confused anyway.
 But Norman and Helen Robberson?
 Watching the movie, I knew I was supposed to laugh, but all I could think of was: what did the people making the movie think about this scene while they were filming it?
 Anything?

 Commented Richard Harrington of The Washington Post:

 Chevy Chase is lucky Cops and Robbersons isn't a sitcom.
 If it were, it would be canceled as pronto as his talk show was.
 The fault is not just Chase's—the plot in this Stakeout clone is a sack of woe—but much of the responsibility is.
 Someone wrongly advised Chase that it's enough to be the lovably klutzy Chevy, that no acting or effort is necessary.
 As a result, Norman Robberson is another in a too-long list of overly sedated Chase characters that are nothing to laugh about, or at.
 That's a serious problem for a comedy.